adhikarisandil32/adhikarisandil32/README.md

 # 💫 About Me:

-I know more on how to work with system than how system works.
+I know how to work with system than how system works.

 ## 🌐 Socials: